 - Grubhub (36% of personal data is tracked)

 With the most personal data-hungry apps out of the way, some of the most secure apps can be surprising in terms of the amount of data being kept.
 Apps such as Clubhouse, Netflix and Microsoft Teams are at the forefront during the ongoing pandemic and are in the top five.

 Even with video calling service Zoom’s conference flaw from last year, it managed to crack the top 10.

 - Google Classroom

-Apps such as Signal, Telegram and Clubhouse are very outspoken about user privacy and actively advocate data protection.
-Signal and Telegram saw a huge influx of users earlier this year when WhatsApp updated (and then repealed) its terms of service.
+Apps like Signal, Telegram and Clubhouse are very outspoken about user privacy and actively advocate for data protection.
+Signal and Telegram saw a huge influx of users earlier this year when WhatsApp updated (and then retracted) its terms of service.